KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling.md

 ### Theme-based styling

-Once you have a theme that you want to use, you can use the `ThemeBasedKeyboardStyleProvider` to apply any theme to your keyboard:
+Once you have a theme that you want to use, you can use the `ThemeBasedKeyboardStyleProvider` with any theme:

 ```swift
 override func viewWillSetupKeyboard() {